top of page

 Access 3

-Durham is a small town with a population of just over 16,500 located fifteen minutes west of Portsmouth and an hour north of Boston.
-The town is easy to reach just off of Interstate 95 and Route 4.
+Durham is a small town with a population of 15,000 located fifteen minutes west of Portsmouth and an hour north of Boston.
+The town is easy to reach from Interstate 95 and New Hampshire Route 4.
 The University of New Hampshire dominates Durham, with the campus straddling Main Street.

 The Whittemore Center is located on the western edge of campus alongside UNH’s other athletic facilities, including Wildcat Stadium and Lundholm Gymnasium.
-Most fans will park in Lot A on the other side of the train tracks.
-A complete map of parking options can be found here.
+There are several parking lots surrounding the athletic facilities, but most fans will park in Lot A across the train tracks from the arena.

 Whittemore Center features a large lobby located between Hamel Recreation Center (the old Snively Arena) and the Whittemore Center Arena.
-After the long walk from your car around Memorial Field on a cold New Hampshire winter night, this indoor lobby is most appreciated.
-No matter from which of the arena’s three entrances you enter the rink, you will find yourself on a 360-degree concourse.
-The international-sized rink is visible from most spots on the concourse.
+After the long walk from your car on a cold New Hampshire winter night, this indoor lobby is most appreciated.
+A 360-degree concourse circles the rink atop the seating bowl.
+The rink is visible from most spots on the concourse.

 Fans will walk down to their seats, which consist mostly of blue folding stadium seats, with molded bleachers on either end.
 Views from all seats are excellent.
 Although there are several concession stands and three sets of restrooms around the arena, lines do form during intermission.
 Time your trips wisely.

-Tickets to Wildcat hockey games cost $24 for sideline seats and $16 for end zone seats.
+Tickets to Wildcat hockey games cost $32 for sideline seats and $24 for end zone seats.
+Discounts are available for seniors, youth and members of the military.
 Parking in the many lots surrounding Whittemore Center is free.
-Concession prices are comparable to other venues in the area.
+Concession prices feel a little bit on the high side but are comparable to other venues in the area.
 Overall, a night at a Wildcat hockey game is an affordable entertainment option for southern New Hampshire sports fans.

 Extra points are awarded for the displays of New Hampshire hockey history all around the Whittemore Center.
 From the moment you enter the lobby of the Whittemore Center, you are presented with the best UNH has to offer.

-Oversized photos of UNH All-Americans line the lobby walls alongside the Hobey Baker Award won by Jason Krog and the Patty Kazmeier Award won by Brandy Fisher.
-Displays inside the arena show every alumnus to play in the NHL and recount major events in Wildcat hockey history.
+Oversized photos of UNH All-Americans line the lobby walls along with the Hobey Baker Award won by Jason Krog and the Patty Kazmeier Award won by Brandy Fisher.
 Banners hang from the rafters honoring Wildcat tournament and championship teams, including the National Championship Women’s team in 1998.

 The Charles Holt Gallery displays photos of every men's hockey team to represent the school and the Russ McCourty Gallery shows photos of every women’s hockey team.
 Look closely at the photos of the women’s teams from 1977-1991.
 You may notice that in every team photo, coach McCurty is holding his pet cat.